OpenFn/docs/docs/about-lightning.md

 :::danger Please note

 Lightning is still in Beta.
+Full release planned for Q4 2023.

 :::